sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-10-practice-coding.rst

               :autograde: unittest
               :practice: T

               The following code should print ``x is greater than 0``.
 However, the code has errors.
 Fix the code so that it compiles and runs correctly.
+              Run the program several times with different values of x to test both if and else branches.
               ~~~~
               public class Test1
               {